-The photo was processed in Adobe Lightroom and then brought into Adobe Photoshop CC for a few final touches and a literally sprinkling of fairy dust.
+The photo was processed in Adobe Lightroom and then brought into Adobe Photoshop for a few final touches and a literal sprinkling of fairy dust.

 To see much of my most recent religious artwork, in context, you should check out my Photographing Cemeteries eBook.
 It features cemeteries on five continents and includes a range of technical and opinion based essays that explore the process behind the project.
 It’s very much the artist’s journey written to help you find your own creative path in life.
 I’m sure you’ll find it both information rich and highly inspirational.
 And please, let me know what you think.